AnyDSL/half/web/Mainpage.md

 From version 2.0 onward the library is implemented without employing the underlying floating-point implementation of the system (except for conversions, of course), providing an entirely self-contained half-precision implementation with results independent from the system's existing single- or double-precision implementation and its rounding behaviour.

 As to accuracy, many of the operators and functions provided by this library are exact to rounding for all [rounding modes](\ref HALF_ROUND_STYLE), i.e. the error to the exact result is at most 0.5 ULP (unit in the last place) for rounding to nearest and less than 1 ULP for all other rounding modes.
 This holds for all the operations required by the IEEE 754 standard and many more.
-Specifically, the following functions might exhibit a deviation from the correctly rounded exact result by 1 ULP for a select few input values: expm1(), log1p(), pow(), [atan2()](\ref half_float::atan2), [erf()](\ref half_float::erf), erfc(), lgamma(), tgamma() (for more details see the documentation of the individual functions).
+Specifically, the following functions might exhibit a deviation from the correctly rounded exact result by 1 ULP for a select few input values: expm1(), log1p(), rsqrt(), pow(), [atan2()](\ref half_float::atan2), [erf()](\ref half_float::erf), erfc(), lgamma(), tgamma() (for more details see the documentation of the individual functions).
 All other functions and operators are always exact to rounding or independent of the rounding mode altogether.

 The increased IEEE-conformance and cleanliness of this implementation comes with a certain performance cost compared to doing computations and mathematical functions in hardware-accelerated single-precision.
 On average and depending on the platform, the arithemtic operators are about 75% as fast and the mathematical functions about 50% as fast as performing the corresponding operations in single-precision and converting between the inputs and outputs.
 However, directly computing with half-precision values is a rather rare use-case and usually using actual `float` values for all computations and temproraries and using [half](\ref half_float::half)s only for storage is the recommended way.
 But nevertheless the goal of this library was to provide a complete and conceptually clean IEEE-confromant half-precision implementation and in the few cases when you do need to compute directly in half-precision you do so for a reason and want accurate results.